 Assemblies are intended to provoke thought as well as develop a sense of wonder and enquiry about the world.
 Assemblies reflect the multi faiths present in our society.
+See the Collective Worship policy on the website.

 Right of Withdrawal

 Parents/carers have the right to withdraw their child from assembly/collective worship and from all or part of religious education.
 Please discuss this with the head teacher so alternative arrangements can be made.